PublicSoftTools

 FeatureLinear GradientRadial Gradient

-DirectionAngle or keyword (to right, 135deg)Radiates from center outward
+DirectionAngle or keyword (to right, 135deg)Radiates from a center point outward

 CSS functionlinear-gradient()radial-gradient()